andre0707/wIgHelper/README.md

 [Report a bug/problem/issue](https://github.com/andre0707/wIgHelper/issues)

+Check out the [wiki](https://github.com/andre0707/wIgHelper/wiki) for details of the app

 ## Description

 wIgHelper helps you to organize variables and values you got while playing Play Anywhere Wherigos.
 (A form of geocaching)